susannahd/local_reporting/README.md

 #### Divisions
 Divisions represent different regions of the United States.
 This was an update made on 1-29-2021 with the understanding that we want greater geographic representation.
 That's to say, perhaps both Detroit and Minneapolis rank highly, but since they're both in the East North Central division*, it may be better for our impact to select one, and then find another high ranking city in a different division, e.g. Atlanta, which is in the South Atlantic.
 All divisions are selected by default, meaning that they are all included in the total ranking.
 Unselecting a division excludes it from the ranking process.

+#### Update Dashboard
+You must click 'Update Dashboard' before the dashboard will render a map and a table.

 ## Feedback
 If you have any questions or feedback, please contact me.